z2care/z2care.github.io/_posts/display/2018-12-08-Presentation.md

 ```

 See also:

 [for information on about live video routes and how to obtain the preferred presentation display for the current media route.](https://developer.android.com/reference/android/media/MediaRouter.html#ROUTE_TYPE_LIVE_VIDEO)

 [for information on how to enumerate displays and receive notifications when displays are added or removed.](https://developer.android.com/reference/android/hardware/display/DisplayManager.html)

-### Summary

-Inherited constants|
----|
-From interface android.content.DialogInterface|

-Public constructors
-Presentation(Context outerContext, Display display)
-Creates a new presentation that is attached to the specified display using the default theme.

-Presentation(Context outerContext, Display display, int theme)
-Creates a new presentation that is attached to the specified display using the optionally specified theme.

-Public methods
-Display
-getDisplay()
-Gets the Display that this presentation appears on.
-Resources
-getResources()
-Gets the Resources that should be used to inflate the layout of this presentation.
-void
-onDisplayChanged()
-Called by the system when the properties of the Display to which the presentation is attached have changed.
-void
-onDisplayRemoved()
-Called by the system when the Display to which the presentation is attached has been removed.
-void
-show()
-Inherited from Dialog.show().

-Protected methods
-void
-onStart()
-Called when the dialog is starting.
-void
-onStop()
-Called to tell you that you're stopping.

-Inherited methods

-From class android.app.Dialog
-From class java.lang.Object
-From interface android.content.DialogInterface
-From interface android.view.Window.Callback
-From interface android.view.KeyEvent.Callback
-From interface android.view.View.OnCreateContextMenuListener
-Public constructors
-Presentation
-added in API level 17
-public Presentation (Context outerContext,
-                Display display)
-Creates a new presentation that is attached to the specified display using the default theme.
-Parameters
-outerContext
-Context: The context of the application that is showing the presentation.
-The presentation will create its own context (see Dialog.) based on this context and information about the associated display.
-display
-Display: The display to which the presentation should be attached.
-Presentation
-added in API level 17
-public Presentation (Context outerContext,
-                Display display,
-                int theme)
-Creates a new presentation that is attached to the specified display using the optionally specified theme.
-Parameters
-outerContext
-Context: The context of the application that is showing the presentation.
-The presentation will create its own context (see Dialog.) based on this context and information about the associated display.
-display
-Display: The display to which the presentation should be attached.
-theme
-int: A style resource describing the theme to use for the window.
-See Style and Theme Resourcesfor more information about defining and using styles.
-This theme is applied on top of the current theme in outerContext.
-If 0, the default presentation theme will be used.
-Public methods
-getDisplay
-added in API level 17
-public Display getDisplay ()
-Gets the Display that this presentation appears on.
-Returns
-Display
-The display.
-getResources
-added in API level 17
-public Resources getResources ()
-Gets the Resources that should be used to inflate the layout of this presentation.
-This resources object has been configured according to the metrics of the display that the presentation appears on.
-Returns
-Resources
-The presentation resources object.
-onDisplayChanged
-added in API level 17
-public void onDisplayChanged ()
-Called by the system when the properties of the Display to which the presentation is attached have changed.
-If the display metrics have changed (for example, if the display has been resized or rotated), then the system automatically calls Dialog.cancel() to dismiss the presentation.
-See also:
-getDisplay()
-onDisplayRemoved
-added in API level 17
-public void onDisplayRemoved ()
-Called by the system when the Display to which the presentation is attached has been removed.
-The system automatically calls Dialog.cancel() to dismiss the presentation after sending this event.
-See also:
-getDisplay()
-show
-added in API level 17
-public void show ()
-Inherited from Dialog.show().
-Will throw WindowManager.InvalidDisplayException if the specified secondaryDisplay can't be found.
-Protected methods
-onStart
-added in API level 17
-protected void onStart ()
-Called when the dialog is starting.
-onStop
-added in API level 17
-protected void onStop ()
-Called to tell you that you're stopping.